 - HVAC service manager, $71,176 average salary

-Types of HVAC That Pay More
+Types of HVAC That Pay the Most

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers with project management or custom system design experience could earn six figures annually.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
 Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

-HVAC technicians are in demand across the country, but especially so in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing major construction growth.
+HVAC technicians are in high demand across the United States, but particularly in states like Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states need the most HVAC work and are experiencing major construction growth.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.